Don't miss these teachable holiday moments

 You can then use their list as a springboard into talking about how you prioritize household spending.
 What are your top priorities and why?
 You don’t need to go into any great detail, but you want to make it clear that your money is not limitless, and that every month you’re forced to make decisions how to spend that money.
 That’s why understanding your priorities is so important.

-For starters, treat the cookie jar like a bank.
+One idea: treat your collection of holidays cookies like a bank.
 You can’t make a withdrawal without making a deposit first.
 That can come in the form of chores or by helping make those cookies in the first place.

 Of course, those are just a few ways to make financial education a part of the holiday fun.
 The key is simply bringing attention to those little lessons already hidden away in your yearly rituals and traditions.
 You don’t need to make anything new or stop what you’re already doing.
 Just keep your eye out for those fun, teachable moments and make them part of the joy of the season.